-Support to the U.S. Environmental Protection Agency
+Support to the U.S. Environmental Protection Agency (EPA)

-WORK FOR THE U.S. ENVIRONMENTAL PROTECTION AGENCY - The District is designated as the USACE total support agency for the U.S. Environmental Protection Agency's (EPA) Region I (New England) Superfund program for those federal-lead projects assigned to USACE by the EPA.
+SUPERFUND ASSISTANCE - The District provides support to the U.S. Environmental Protection Agency (EPA) Region I's (New England) Superfund program.
 This includes responsibility for the design and/or construction execution of remediation projects.
 In addition, the District is providing technical assistance upon request to EPA New England for other federal-lead projects assigned by EPA to private firms as well as for some potentially responsible party (PRP) remediation.